Shashi1a/course3_project/codeBook.md

 9 - For step 5 of the assignment we extract the column corresponding to mean value of observables, activity name and subject ids.
-Following are the column name and the column name
+Following are the column name and the column names.
     column id       column name
     1               tBodyAcc-mean()-X
     2               tBodyAcc-mean()-Y